-PA4-PA7.
-These 4 lines are organised as one I/O port (A).
-Each line may be configured under software control as inputs with or without internal pull-up resistors, interrupt generating inputs with pull-up resistors, open-drain or push-pull outputs.
-PA5/SCL, PA6/Sin and PA7/Sout can be used respectively as data clock, data in and clock pins for the on-chip SPI, while PA4/TIMER can be used as Timer I/O. In addition, PA4-PA7 can sink 20mA for direct LED or TRIAC drive.
+PA2-PA7.
+These 6 lines are organised as one I/O port (A).
+Each line may be configured under software control as inputs with or without internal pull-up resistors, interrupt generating inputs with pull-up resistors, open-drain or push-pull outputs, PA5/SCL, PA6/Sin and PA7/Sout can be used respectively as data clock, data in and clock pins for the on-chip SPI, while PA4/TIMER can be used as Timer I/O. In addition, PA2-PA7 can sink 20mA for direct LED or TRIAC drive.

-PB0...PB3.
-These 4 lines are organised as one I/O port (B).
+PB0...PB7.
+These 8 lines are organised as one I/O port (B).
 Each line may be configured under software control as inputs with or without internal pull-up resistors, interrupt generating inputs with pull-up resistors, open-drain or push-pull outputs, analog inputs for the A/D converter.
+PB6/ARTIMin and PB7/ARTIMout are either Port B I/O bits or the input and output of the ARTimer.
 PB0 (resp.
 PB1) can also be used as reception (resp. transmission) line for the embedded UART.

-PC4-PC7.
-These 4 lines are organised as one I/O port (C).
-Each line may be configured under software control as input with or without internal pullup resistor, interrupt generating input with pull-up resistor, open-drain or push-pull output, or analog imputs for the A/D Converter.
+PC0-PC7.
+These 8 lines are organised as one I/O port (C).
+Each line may be configured under software control as input with or without internal pull-up resistor, interrupt generating input with pull-up resistor, open-drain or push-pull output, or analog imputs for the A/D Converter.
+PC0-PC3 can sink 20mA for direct LED or TRIAC drive, while PC4-PC7 can be used as analog inputs for the A/D Converter.